jacktrolley/Travelling-Salesman-Problem-Solution-Code/README.md

 1) "Elements of Discrete Mathematics " by C.L.Liu ( Second Edition ) (ISBN : 0-07-100544-7).
 2) "A First Look at Graph Theory" by John Clark and Derek Allan Holton (ISBN : 81-7023-463-8 ).

-Search for 'tsp data for the Travelling Salesman Problem' in Google and the first result link that comes will give a site which contains a collection of travelling salesman problem datasets maintained by 'Gerhard Reinelt'.
+Search for 'Tsp data for the Travelling Salesman Problem' in Google search and the first result link that comes will give a site which contains a collection of travelling salesman problem datasets maintained by 'Gerhard Reinelt'.
 The website contains bigger data problems which can be used as input data when running this program.